georgemandis/remote-working-list/README.md

 `npm run build:html`
 `npm run build:markdown`

+Or create all of them by running:

+`npm run build`

 The OPML script is smart enough to exclude sites without an RSS feed.
 The other scripts generate a complete list.

 ## About